 Fedorets, an astronomer at Queen’s University Belfast, and his team are “pulling out all of the stops” to obtain more data on the object to determine its nature.
 “Additional observations to refine its position will help us determine this mystery object’s orbit and its possible origin,” said Fedorets, adding that its reflectivity is also an important characteristic, as rocky bodies tend to have relatively low reflectivity compared to things like spent rocket boosters.

-The international Gemini Observatory is a program of the NSF’s National Optical-Infrared Astronomy Research Laboratory (OIR Lab).
+The international Gemini Observatory is operated by the NSF’s National Optical-Infrared Astronomy Research Laboratory (OIR Lab).
 Another of OIR Lab’s Programs, the Vera C. Rubin Observatory (once it begins science operations), will conduct a continuous very deep survey of the sky looking for objects like this and other rapidly changing phenomena in the sky.
 “We expect to find a population of these objects once the Rubin Observatory is operational,” said Fedorets.
 “Stay tuned!”

 Public Information Officer